-This underscores an urgent need for better standardization of Lp(a) measurement and an improved understanding of Lp(a) metabolism, physiology and the pathologic mechanisms by which Lp(a)and oxidized phospholipids on Lp(a) lead to ASCVD and CAVD.
+This underscores an urgent need for better standardization of Lp(a) measurement and an improved understanding of Lp(a) metabolism, physiology and the pathologic mechanisms by which Lp(a) and oxidized phospholipids on Lp(a) lead to CVD.

-Finally, the knowledge gaps for unique populations need to be addressed, including the possible relationship of high Lp(a) with stroke in children and to better define the unmet medical needs for Lp(a) reduction in people of all ethnicities.
-Additional data are urgently needed in individuals who are Black, South Asian and of Hispanic descent.
+Finally, the knowledge gaps for unique populations need to be addressed, including the possible relationship of high Lp(a) with stroke in children and to better define the unmet medical needs for Lp(a) reduction in people of all ancestries.